The concept of dying from arrhythmias was first considered by Hippocrates was who quoted as saying:

 Pacemaker implants usually have one, two or three leads.

 The atrial lead is placed in the right atrium to detect organised atrial contraction.
-If the patient is in permanent AF, there is no organised atrial contraction so an atrial lead is pointless!
-These patients therefore only get a right ventricular lead
+If the patient is in permanent atrial fibrillation (AF), there is no organised atrial contraction, so an atrial lead is not required.
+These patients therefore only get a right ventricular lead.

-NOTE – pacemakers can sense when patients with paroxysmal AF go back and forth and can change mode accordingly turning the A lead on and off (MODE SWITCHING).
-These patients intermittently have organised atrial contract and as such benefit from both an atrial and ventricular lead.
+Pacemakers can sense when patients with paroxysmal AF go back and forth and can change mode accordingly turning the A lead on and off (MODE SWITCHING).
+These patients intermittently have organised atrial contraction and as such benefit from both an atrial and ventricular lead.

-Some patients with sinoatrial node disease but excellent AV node conduction (I.e. young patients) have an atrial pacemaker that ONLY HAS an atrial lead.
-However, older patients who are more likely to have or develop AV node block will benefit in the long term from a dual chamber implant.
+Some patients with sinoatrial node disease but excellent AV node conduction (i.e. young patients) have an atrial pacemaker that only has an atrial lead.
+However, older patients who are more likely to have or develop an AV node block will benefit in the long term from a dual-chamber implant.

 RV lead only → Pacing whilst in permanent atrial fibrillation

-The chest radiogram below shows the typical appearance of the leads:
+The chest radiographs below show the typical appearance of pacemaker leads:

-- The atrial lead is placed in the right atrial appendage and should usually be upwards pointing.
-The extra loop of lead allows placement of the generator without pulling on the lead.
+The atrial lead is placed in the right atrial appendage and should usually be upwards pointing.
+The extra loop of lead allows the placement of the generator without pulling on the lead.

-ICD’s are a device therapy used to treat abnormal cardiac rhythms or placed as a prophylactic measure in patients who are at risk of such rhythms.
+An implantable cardioverter-defibrillator (ICD) is a device used to treat abnormal cardiac rhythms or placed as a prophylactic measure in patients who are at risk of such rhythms.

 Most ICD’s select their therapy depending on pre-defined heart rate bands:

-NICE guidance TA134¹ classifies patients who are candidates for ICD insertion as with Primary or Secondary Prevention indications:
+NICE guidance classifies patients who are candidates for ICD insertion with primary or secondary prevention indications.5

-- Those who have HAD a serious ventricular arrhythmia without a treatable cause (SECONDARY PREVENTION)
+Those who have had a serious ventricular arrhythmia without a treatable cause:

-- Sustained VT without syncope / haemodynamic compromise but WITH LVEF < 35% and symptoms of NYHA III or better)
+Sustained VT without syncope/haemodynamic compromise but with left ventricular ejection fraction (LVEF) < 35% and symptoms of NYHA III or better

-- Those who are AT RISK of a serious ventricular arrhythmia (PRIMARY PREVENTION)
+Those who are at risk of serious ventricular arrhythmia:

-- Patients with previous myocardial infarction, LVEF < 35% and heart failure symptoms – this is explored in more detail in the table below (also taken from NICE guidance)
+Patients with previous myocardial infarction, LVEF < 35% and heart failure symptoms

 Ventricular tachycardia definition